-Huge, fabulous street art pieces adorn the walls, while a mouthwatering selection of multicultural food stalls promise to leave your stomach bursting.
+Huge, fabulous street art pieces adorn the walls, while a mouthwatering selection of multicultural food stalls promises to leave your stomach bursting.

 Then there are the many fabulous indie stores.
-Forget high street bores like H&M and Topshop and find yourself something unique (I’ve personally got my eye on one of the rainbow wigs from the wig store… why not?).
+Forget high street bores like H&M and Topshop and find yourself something unique (we’ve got our eyes on one of the rainbow wigs from the wig store… why not?).